sdrasco/EdgeWalker/README.md

 Edge Walker is provided "as is" without any guarantees or warranties.
 Use this code at your own risk.
 The author makes no promises about the code being error-free or trustworthy.

-directory_structure = """
 ### Directory Structure

 The project is organized into the following directories:

-- **/** (root directory): Contains general project files such as the `README.md`, website configuration files (`CNAME`, `requirements.txt`), and other GitHub config files.
+- **/** (root directory): Project website and github configuration files

-- **/html**: Stores generated reports, template reports, and recently generated CSV reports from Edge Walker's output.
+- **/html**: Generated reports, template reports, and recently generated CSV reports from Edge Walker's output.

-- **/images**: Contains image files including the project logo and any relevant screenshots used for documentation or visualization.
+- **/images**: Project logo and screenshots

-- **/src**: This directory contains the main Python modules responsible for Edge Walker's core functionality.
+- **/src**: The main Python modules responsible for Edge Walker's core functionality.
 It also contains ticker lists and other support files.

-- **/utility**: Contains helpful tools such as ticker scrapers, [a simple html-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html), and a script `html2csv.py` that converts the HTML reports into CSV format if you prefer to poke around at the results as a spreadsheet.
+- **/utility**: Helpful tools such as ticker scrapers, [a simple html-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html), and a script `html2csv.py` that converts the HTML reports into CSV format if you prefer to poke around at the results as a spreadsheet.
-"""

 ## Features